foliovision/fv-wordpress-flowplayer/readme.txt

 * tools for fixing of slow loading videos (bad meta data location)
 * other bugfixes

+= 2.2.13 - 2014/06/23 =

+* Bugfix - fix for embed function call when not available (non-fatal JavaScript error)
+* Bugfix - shortcode editor fixes for quotes in file URLs etc.
+* Bugfix - video checker was sometimes listing JavaScript objects

 = 2.2.12 - 2014/06/19 =